Maine House gives its final OK to some vaccine opt-outs

 Health officials say Maine's exemptions rates are rising and could endanger children who can't be vaccinated for medical reasons.

-Opponents say the bill would infringe on parental rights and stigmatize and expel children for incompliance with vaccination requirements.
+Opponents say the bill would infringe on parental rights and stigmatize and expel children who don't comply with vaccination requirements.